-"The formation of a distinctly Christian imagination is imperative for the health of our witness in an increasingly pluralistic [society].
-The arts in particular seem to have a direct path to the formation of the imagination, for good or for ill.
+"The formation of a distinctly Christian imagination is imperative for the health of our witness in an increasingly pluralistic [society]," said The Rev. Allan Poole, a pastor at Blacknall.
+"The arts in particular seem to have a direct path to the formation of the imagination, for good or for ill.
 ‘The Word Made Fresh’ highlighted some of the distinctive ways that the musical and literary arts in particular contribute positively to that formation.
-We are looking at how to make these gifts more fully part of congregational practice."
+We [want to see] these gifts more fully part of congregational practice."

-Toward this end, events began with Sunday morning worship at Blacknall with a poem, a song, and a sermon, all illustrating the Gospel of Matthew passage on the baptism of Jesus.
-That night, the artists shared stories of the ways their faith journeys and their journeys in music and literature have intertwined and coinhered.
-Events continued Monday and Tuesday with two Divinity School lectures on Shakespeare, Seamus Heaney, and George Herbert by Guite, another evening teaching/performance session at Blacknall, and a final concert Tuesday evening.
-Tuesday’s lecture on Herbert, co-sponsored by the Anglican Episcopal House of Studies admitted standing room only, and the final concert drew themes of the previous two days together, in the words of one viewer, “showcasing the arts’ capacity to express the paradox of Christian faith and life: death, descent, and resurrection.”
-The setlist included Begbie with Debussy’s “Des Pas sur La Neige,” two rock/blues riffs on Guite’s work, and several of Bell’s original songs as well as folk renditions of Guite’s poetry, including an improvised encore of “Descent.”
-In other collaborations, the artists were accompanied by Divinity Dean Richard Hays on electric guitar and Divinity student Tyler Smoot on bass.
+Events began at Blacknall's Sunday morning worship service with a poem, a song, and a sermon that illustrated the Gospel of Matthew passage on the baptism of Jesus.
+That night, the artists shared stories of how their faith journeys and their journeys in music and literature have intertwined and coinhered.
+Events continued Monday and Tuesday with two Divinity School lectures on Shakespeare, Seamus Heaney, and George Herbert by Guite; another evening teaching/performance session at Blacknall; and a final concert Tuesday evening.